cenekp74/Pyglin-chess-engine/README.md

 Uses static evaluation based on position of pieces on board.
 King and pawns evaluation changes in endgame.
 Does not detect mate - allows king capture => can make illegal moves or mate without realising on depth 1

+btw the bot is fucking slow so i recommend running it on depth 4 with pypy